Fuco1/indicators.el/README.md

     * Indicators on functions compute their position from a function.
 To add a simple indicator of buffer-relative position you can therefore call `(ind-create-indicator 'point :managed t)`.
 On each update, the value of `(point)` is used for this indicator's position.
 * Indicators can be static or dynamic.
 Static indicators always point to the same position.
 Dynamic indicators update their position if the buffer content is updated (using standard Emacs LISP markers).
 You can use this to add indicators on functions or section headers and they will automatically update their positions if you add more text/code in the buffer.
 * You can specify the face for the indicator.
+* You can also create non-relative indicators that simply sit at given position.

 # How to update indicators